The NRI Property Buyers Guide

 After all the taxes are computed and paid to the Government of India, the NRI seller can repatriate the proceeds to any foreign bank abroad and this can happen only once the Chartered Accountant issues a certificate.

 When a non-resident Indian (NRI) buys and sells properties, it is most important for him/ her to ensure that bank statements are in order, and to engage a Chartered Accountant.
 Taxes also must be up to date in order to sell or lease properties and repatriate the funds.
-If you are making an investment in the real estate sector, you must be able to realise your gains when the investment matures or make substantial profits on your base investment.
+If you are making an investment in the real estate sector, you must be able to realize your gains when the investment matures or make substantial profits on your base investment.

 Articles by Sandeep Sadh, CEO – Mumbai Property Exchange